deivanand/Next-Word-Prediction/README.md

 # Next-Word-Prediction

-This is my final year project, done under the guidance of the faculty at Vellore Institute of Technology Chennai.
+This is my thesis done under the guidance of the faculty at Vellore Institute of Technology Chennai.

 In order to deploy the project run app.py from the python command prompt.